MaterSim/GPR_calculator/README.md

 neb_plot_path(data, figname='NEB-test.png')
 ```

-The output should look like the following.
-In the process of NEB calculation, the base calculators were used frequently in the beginning.
+This example demonstrates NEB calculations using:

+1. A pure `EMT` calculator (for rapid testing).
+2. The GPR calculator with `EMT` as the base calculator and an uncertainty threshold of 0.02 eV per structure.
+3. The GPR calculator with `EMT` as the base calculator and an uncertainty threshold of 0.10 eV per structure.
+4. The GPR calculator with `EMT` as the base calculator and an uncertainty threshold of 0.20 eV per structure.

-Some of the representative data points were then added to the GPR model.
-After the model becomes more accurate, the predictions from surrogate model were useded more frequently.
+The output below illustrates the NEB calculation process.
+Initially, the base calculator (`EMT`) is used to generate reference data.
+These data points are then added to the GPR model.
+As the model learns and becomes more accurate, predictions from the surrogate model are used more frequently, reducing the computational cost.

 ```
 Calculate E/F for image 0: 3.314754